 They also sent out an email to encourage people to come to their lobby day called, “Stand with your animal shelter in Albany” to 719 people and had a healthy 26% open rate.

-Post says there wasn’t a particular strategy to how often the action alerts would be sent out.
+Post says there wasn’t a particular strategy for how often the action alerts would be sent out.

 “I wish I could say we had a plan beforehand on how many we would send.
 We sent them out as we needed to.
 It was ‘Let’s do this now.
 Let’s get this going.’”